saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 - `always`: Artfiacts will always be downloaded.
 - `never`: Artifacts will never be downloaded.
 - `pass`: Artifacts will be downloaded only if the suite passes.
-- `fail`: Artifacts will be downloaded only if suite fails.
+- `fail`: Artifacts will be downloaded only if the suite fails.

 __Example__:
 ```yaml